adrianromano/adrianromano.github.io/_pages/about.md

 Hi!
 This is Adrian here.

-I currently live in Minneapolis, MN and working as Data Analyst in a company for Medical Devices at Plymouth, MN.
+I was born and raised in the city of Jakarta, Indonesia and spent most of my childhood studying in an International School before I went abroad to study in the States.

 I am a junior, up and coming Data Scientist who is very passionate in working with data specifically on Machine Learning, Exploratory Data Analysis and Data Visualizations.

-I was born and raised in the city of Jakarta, Indonesia and spent most of my childhood studying in an International School before I went abroad to study in the States.
+I am currently living in Minneapolis, MN and working as Data Analyst in a company for Medical Devices at Plymouth, MN.

-On 2017, I obtained a Bachelor of Science degree in Statistics from the University of Minnesota but I know my learning life did not just stop there!
-I have been taking online courses and certificates ever since then to satisfy my hunger in learning.
+On 2017, I obtained a Bachelor of Science degree in Statistics from the University of Minnesota.
+However, my learning life did not just stop there!
+After graduating, I have been taking online courses and certificates to satisfy my hunger in learning.
 Some of them include:

 - Data Science Specialization, Johns Hopkins University on Coursera
 - Data Science Microsoft Professional Program, Microsoft on edX